Leora Klapper: "Financial Inclusion and Inclusive Growth: A Review of Recent Empirical Evidence"

 The paper dedicates a section towards discussing the benefits of financial inclusion in developing countries and why this can largely explain the shift in economic thinking away from micro-loans towards financial inclusion.
 Many of the benefits are borne out of replacing cash payments for digital payments through accounts, whether this be payments from or to governments or banks, it is reported there are benefits for all sides.
 Based on the findings in the Global Findex Database (2014; 2017), high-income OECD countries make 95% of payments using digital methods while in the developing world 90% of utility payments are still made in cash, as well as other non-utility payments still being made majority in cash.
 The paper reveals that shifting from cash payments to digital payments reduces the cost of making and receiving payments.
 This cost saving was revealed to be large enough in developing countries to feed an agricultural-based family of 5 for a day.

 The authors also point to a Niger study which showed that the government switching to digital payments reduced total costs of making and receiving payments by 20% annually.
 In South Africa this switch reduced payment costs by two thirds of the original level, and in Mexico this equated to an annual saving of 1.3 billion dollars (USD).
 The benefits are not only borne in cost saving but also in increasing the security of payments made.
-Klapper et al. argue that the opportunity for crime on digital payments is less and therefore the incidence has also been reduced, as seen in the US as overall crime has reduced by 10% from 1995-2015 as social payments became digital rather than cash.
+Klapper et al. argue that the opportunity for crime on digital payments is less and therefore the incidence has also been reduced, as seen in the US as overall crime has reduced by 10% from 1995 to 2015 as social payments became digital rather than cash.
 Corruption is also reduced through digital payments as there is less opportunity for illegal kickbacks, as reported in Argentina when kickbacks to illegal benefactors were reduced from 4% to 0.03%, and in India they fell by 47%.
 It is also reported that creating a trail of payment history through digital account payments helps someone have better availability to credit and make large payments later on.